caneryalcin/-terator-Python/README.md

 # Iterator-Python

-This project aims to show how to use iterators in pyton.
+This project aims to show how to use iterators in python.

 ---